10 Kenyan police officers killed in blast near Somalia

-NAIROBI, Kenya (AP) - Kenyan officials say at least 10 police officers are dead after their vehicle struck an improvised explosive device near the Somali border in a suspected extremist attack.
+NAIROBI, Kenya (AP) - At least 10 Kenyan police officers died after their vehicle struck an improvised explosive device near the Somali border in a suspected extremist attack on Saturday, officials said.

-The officials, who spoke on condition of anonymity because they were not authorized to share the information, said those killed Saturday in Wajir County were among 13 officers who were pursuing extremists who had kidnapped police reservists.
+Those killed in the Wajir County blast were among 13 officers who had been pursuing suspected extremists who had kidnapped police reservists, the officials said.
+The officials spoke on condition of anonymity because they were not authorized to share the information.

-Police on Friday said an unknown number of gunmen stormed Konton center in Wajir East and kidnapped three reservists.
+Police on Friday said a number of gunmen thought to be members of the Somalia-based al-Shabab extremist group stormed Konton center in Wajir East and kidnapped three reservists.

-There was no claim of responsibility for the latest attack.
-The Somalia-based al-Shabab extremist group often targets Kenyan security forces, vowing retribution after Kenya deployed troops to Somalia in 2011 to combat the extremists.
+There was no immediate claim of responsibility for the latest attack.
+Al-Shabab often targets Kenyan security forces.
+It has vowed retribution for Kenya’s deployment of troops to Somalia in 2011 to combat the extremists after they carried out high-profile kidnappings inside Kenya and hurt the country’s lucrative tourism industry.

 Copyright © 2019 The Washington Times, LLC.